 - Opening season in Caño Cristales: Mid-June to End of November.

-Let me give you a few examples that you can use for your backpacking Colombia adventure or for creating your honeymoon itinerary.
+Let me give you a few examples that you can use for your Colombia adventure.

 Colombia Itinerary 1 week